 - Share the event across your other social channels and your website

-Don’t neglect the people who are going by just going after new attendees.
+Don’t neglect the people who have already RSVP'd "yes" by only focusing on new attendees.
 Keep engaging with people who are interested in your event to keep the event fresh in their minds and build hype.

 You can do this by asking people a question about what they’re most excited for, suggestions for the agenda or even just ask an icebreaker question to get the conversation going.